asmaier/mostly-harmless/mostly-harmless.md

 #### Symmetric matrices

-A symmetric matrix is a square matrix, that is equal to it's transpose.
+A symmetric matrix is a square matrix, that is equal to it’s transpose.

 $$\begin{aligned}
 A = A^T\end{aligned}$$